BACK BY POPULAR DEMAND!

-EASTON EMS WILL BE OFFERING TWO ACCELERATED SUMMER PROGRAMS FOR THE FIRST TIME!
+EASTON EMS WILL BE OFFERING OUR SPRING AND SUMMER ACCELERATED PROGRAMS!!!

-These courses are both hybrid with ALL cognitive/academic learning online and ALL skills will be in person.
-Skills sessions will be offered twice a week on Tuesday and Thursday evenings from 6p-10p.
-Depending on which program you choose, you will be required to attend one or both skills weekly.
+These courses are hybrid with ALL cognitive/academic learning online and ALL skills will be in person.
+Skills sessions will be offered twice a week or once a week, depending on which course you choose.

-Accelerated 5 week program will begin on June 6, 2021 and run through July 9, 2021.
+Session 2 – will begin May 8, 2022 – June 11, 2022.
+EMR and EMT offered.
 This course will require approximately 20-30 hours per week of studies and skills, depending on your comprehension and study habits.
+In-person skill sessions Tuesday and Thursdays 6p-10p.

-Accelerated 11 week program will begin on June 6, 2021 and run through August 13, 2021.
-This course will require approximately 15-25 hours per week of studies and skills, depending on your comprehension and study habits.
+Session 3 – will begin June 12, 2022 – July 23, 2022.
+EMR and EMT offered.
+This course will require approximately 20-30 hours per week of studies and skills, depending on your comprehension and study habits.
+In-person skill sessions Tuesday and Thursdays 6p-10p.

 EMERGENCY MEDICAL TECHNICIAN (EMT)